 UNIV 242.
-Poverty in Rural Communities.
+Rural Communities.
 1 Credit.

-Offered Either Fall or Spring; Lecture hours:3, Other: 1.5
+Offered Either Fall or Spring; Lecture hours:3,0ther:1.5

 Explores dimensions of rural poverty and includes An on-site experiences in study of a local towns as town carried out by class member explore members exploring the structure of community and and economic inequality.
 Crosslisted as SOCI 242.